 - pseudoephedrine-based cold medicines

-Outlook for people with Raynaud’s phenomenon varies according to their overall health.
-Secondary Raynaud’s is much more of a concern over the long-term than the primary form.
-People who have secondary Raynaud’s are more likely to suffer from infection, skin ulcers, and gangrene (NIAMS).
+If you have Raynaud’s phenomenon, your outlook depends on your overall health.
+Over the long term, secondary Raynaud’s poses larger concerns than the primary form.
+People who have secondary Raynaud’s are more likely to suffer from infection, skin ulcers, and gangrene.